k-amin07/G14Arch/README.md

  fusuma -d #for running in daemon mode
 ```
 Add this scrpit to autostart in KDE settings.
 For macOS like gestures use [this config](https://github.com/iberianpig/fusuma/wiki/KDE-to-mimic-MacOS.).
 4 finger gestures are not working.
 My config is in the repo.
+This is not needed for wayland as wayland has native support for touchpad gestures.

 ## Yet Another Magic Lamp